 Yukon Information and Privacy Commissioner

-ATIPP contains rules that a public body must follow when it wants to collect, use or disclose your personal information.
-These rules establish your right to privacy under ATIPP.
+ATIPPA contains rules that a public body must follow when it wants to collect, use or disclose your personal information.
+These rules establish your right to privacy under ATIPPA.

 A public body